 It’s easy to spend a lot of time in your own home over the holidays, especially when you don’t know many people left in the city.
 But it’s worth getting out and mixing with others.

-One way to do that is head to a cafe with a book or magazine.
+One way to do that is head to a cafe (if they're open) with a book or magazine.
 Grab a drink, read something interesting and see if you can start up a conversation with the people around you.

 Whatever you end up doing over the holidays, try to make the most of it.
 It’s not often that you’ll have a week or two to yourself.
 And remember, the reception team in your halls are always happy to talk if you want a little bit of company.
 Happy holidays!